Bigger isn’t always better.

 If you’re still paying off student debt, just got laid off, but don’t want to miss out on hosting a dinner, feel confident about hosting a small dinner party!

 By feeding fewer people, there isn’t a financial burden to cover the cost of food.
-Plus, if you can’t afford to buy all the food, make it a potluck.
+And even better, if you can’t afford to buy all the food, make it a potluck.

-Try making a make-ahead one-pot meal (one of Ottolenghi’s recipes, a stew, baked chicken, or a braised cheap cut of meat).
+An affordable way to make a hearty meal if you do decide to cook for everyone is a one-pot meal such as stews, baked chicken, or braised cheap cuts of meat.
 Keep appetizers to a minimum (you’d be surprised how far salted chips in a bowl go), and ask your guests to bring their own drinks.

 And if they turn their nose up to that, they aren’t worth hosting.